 The concept of company learning and experimentation rooms

-One form of agile change management is the concept of operational learning and experimentation spaces.
+One form of Agile Change Management is the concept of operational learning and experimentation spaces.
 The approach helps to successfully shape the digital transformation in companies.
 The "company practice laboratories" were originally developed by a team led by Prof. Dr. Andreas Boes at the Institute for Social Science Research at ISF Munich.
-Funded by the Federal Ministry of Labour and Social Affairs (BMAS), the "Work of the Future" practice laboratory was created in cooperation with Robert Bosch GmbH.
+Funded by the German Federal Ministry of Labor and Social Affairs (BMAS), the "Work of the Future" practice laboratorywas created in cooperation with Robert Bosch GmbH.
 This deals with the implementation of agile corporate concepts and develops solutions for the areas of work organization as well as the future of work, leadership, social relations, corporate culture and professional development.